Inferring stochastic low-rank recurrent neural networks from neural data: Details of empirical experiments

 \subsubsection{Evaluation setup}

-We used our RNN to generate data that matches the duration of the test data, which is 4289 time steps ($\sim$107 s) (after discarding the first 1000 steps).
+We used our RNN to generate data that matches the duration of the test data, which is 4289 time steps ($\sim$107 s) (after discarding the first 1000 steps) for Fig.~\ref{fig:fig4} and Fig.~S\ref{fig:S_hpc11_supp} and 16539 time steps ($\sim$413 s) for Fig.~S\ref{fig:S_hpc11_supp_full}.
 We calculated the mean firing rate of each neuron, coefficient of variations of ISI distributions, and pairwise correlations.
-We fit a simple linear regressor to posterior latents to predict the location data, and used this regression model to predict the test data for the location.
+For the $R^2$ reported in the Main text, we fit a ridge regression model to the posterior latent variables on the training data, after smoothing with a Hann window of size 100, and apply the regression model to latents inferred from the test data.